 Applications now closed.

 Thank you for your interest!
-The second cycle of our SAD Bar Open Call is now closed as of 22 October 2019, 2359hrs.
-Successful applicants will be notified by
+Both cycles of our SAD Bar Open Call are now closed.

 Subscribe to our newsletter or follow our social media accounts to stay updated with the latest information about the SAD Bar Open Call.